-Although boudoir photography is gaining more and more popularity among women today, there are still some questions related to what it really is, what it is not and how it came about.
-Today, we are going to explore the history of boudoir photography and how it has changed over the last centuries to reach its contemporary form.
+Today boudoir photography is gaining more and more popularity among women today.
+There are still some questions related to what it really is?
+What it is not and how it came about.
+We are going to explore the history of boudoir photography and how it has changed over the last centuries to reach its contemporary form.

 What is Boudoir?

 The term “boudoir” (/ˈbuːdwɑːr/) originates from the French language and is considered a noun form of “bouder” which means to sulk.
 Back in a day, a public display of negative emotions such as anger or irritation was not socially accepted and one was expected to let go of frustration in the privacy of their own homes.
 Separate rooms called boudoirs were dedicated to sulking.
 Over time, the term has evolved to reflect an intimate area in the house, such as a dressing room or a bedroom.
 Because early intimate photography was typically taken in a bedroom or another private room.
 The genre soon adapted a name of boudoir photography.

 History of art demonstrates an incredible fascination with human form that dates back centuries if not millenniums ago.
 Ancient artists were genuine masters of sculpting human bodies that were often portrayed nude.
 Later art added a more erotic and sensual essence to its subjects especially when it came to painting.
 Nude artwork portraying seductive images of females flourished throughout centuries and remains a popular art genre until this day.